hiya, Sarah here

 A few years ago I had a MOMENT.
 We were deep in the pandemic so the kids were still home trying to do virtual learning, and I was at work in the hospital trying (unsuccessfully) not to freak out.
 Which was a new feeling for me.
-As an RN for 18 years I have experienced numerous unpredictable, traumatic, shaming, scary events, so why was this moment any different?
+As an RN for 18 years I have experienced numerous unpredictable and scary events, so why was this moment any different?

 I was standing in the dressing room with a chai tea latte in my hand, listening to the Charge RN lead the Huddle, when an absolute wave of terror washed over me.